April 3-week:

 — On Connection by Kae Tempest

-This program is both a personal, professional, and creative development course for artists of all kinds: musicians, creatives, writers, dancers, photographers, choreographers, directors, designers.
+This is a personal, professional, and creative development program for artists of all kinds: musicians, creatives, writers, dancers, photographers, choreographers, directors, designers.
 It’s for people looking to deepen or return to their creative practice and for those looking to embark on one for the first time.
 It’s for anyone who wants to better understand or find their own voice and find more confidence in authentic self-expression.
-It’s also great for collaborators to attend together!
-Contact me for a discount code for 20% off if you sign up with a collaborator.

 If the idea of creating something out of nothing is daunting to you, this method can be really generative and inspiring.
 I know it was for me.
 Devised theater as an approach to making art in any and all mediums provides me with creative constraints that support—not detract from or constrict—the artistic process.